dtcaciuc/conecerto_scoreboard/README.md

 ### Notable dependencies

-Scoreboard uses an SQLite library with a compiled binary in it, which nowadays come pre-built for popular platforms.
+Scoreboard uses an SQLite library with a compiled binary in it, which nowadays comes pre-built for popular platforms.

 However, there may be a case where you will need to install Visual Studio Community edition to compile everything.
-To make the compiler visible to mix, use cmd.exe / PowerShell session for VS 64-bit (here, we're assuming you're using 64-bit Erlang; for 32-bit on, VS 32-bit terminal session accordingly.)
+To make the compiler visible to mix, use cmd.exe / PowerShell session for VS 64-bit (here, we're assuming you're using 64-bit Erlang; for 32-bit on, VS 32-bit terminal session accordingly).

 ### Running in development mode